-Introduction Part I: Conveying Colonial Space 1.
+Introduction 1.
 Imperial Interpellations: Signifying the West’s Scene of Writing 2.
-In the Name-of-the-Father: Imperial Mastery, Paternity, and Settlement Part II: Nation as Imperial Project in the Americas 3.
-Signifying Bodies: Slavery and the Writing of Western Nationhood in the Americas 4.
-Modern Fantasies of Universality: Segregation, Science, and Urban Renewal in Fin de Siècle Americas Part III: Empire and Late Capitalism 5.
-Meaning in Movement: Empire, Difference, and Late Capitalism 6.
-The Metropolis after Decolonization, or, Re-writing Empire Conclusion
+In the Name-of-the-Father: Imperial Mastery, Paternity, and Settlement 3.
+Signifying Bodies: Slavery and the Writing of Western Nationhood in Postcolonial Americas 4.
+Postcolonial Modernity and the Fantasies of Universality 5.
+Meaning in Movement: Empire, Postcoloniality and Late Capitalism Conclusion

 Daniel F. Silva is Assistant Professor of Spanish and Portuguese and Comparative Literature at Middlebury College, USA.